zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 mod(other)
 ```

-The remainder is computed as a :class:`timedelta` object.
+The remainder is computed as a `timedelta` object.

 ### method `divmod`